 P.Bourne/M-.Eggleton, Subaru RX Turbo, Rally of New Zealand 1987, 3rd

 It was not until late in the eighties, when Subaru made the right steps to fight for the Championship, following an internationalization strategy of the company, until then too centered into the Japanese market.
 First, they created, in 1988, Subaru Tecnica International (STi), their own motorsports division.
-One year later, STi joined forces with successful British Prodrive team, to create the Subaru Rally Team Europe (SRTE), which became Subaru World Rally Team (SWRT) in 1993.
+One year later, STi joined forces with the successful British Prodrive team, to create the Subaru Rally Team Europe (SRTE), which became Subaru World Rally Team (SWRT) in 1993.
 The team faced the design and building of a new rally car based on the new Legacy RS.
 And they recruited a highly experienced driver for the new car, Markku Alen.

 The Subaru Legacy was designed by Masaru Katsurada, based on early concept design made by Italian Giorgetto Giugiaro.
 It showed the path for successful future Subaru cars, by implementing the horizontally opposed boxer engine with a lower center of gravity, while also introducing some aerodynamic features that were fully developed in the next model, the Impreza.
-Front spoiler with multiple air intakes was used, although cooling problems came with the liquid-cooled intercooler located behind the engine.
-Also, small side skirts were present, but, surprisingly, no rear spoiler, while it was standard in the road car for UK market.
+A front spoiler with multiple air intakes was used, although cooling problems came with the liquid-cooled intercooler located behind the engine.
+Also, small side skirts were present, but, surprisingly, no rear spoiler, while it was standard in the road car for the UK market.

 M.Alen/I.Kivimaki, Subaru Legacy RS, 1000 Lakes Rally 1993, 4th